aimhigherweb/iec_website/content/what-we-do/childrens-eyewear.md

 ---
 title: Eyewear for Children
 category: eyewear-experts
-preview-image: nike-fw15-a4-landscape-kid-male-opt.jpg
+preview_image: nike-fw15-a4-landscape-kid-male-opt.jpg
 ---

 We know that choosing a frame for a child or teen is a whole different ball game to choosing for an adult.
 You're looking at smaller sizes, varied colours, extreme durability - and something they will love enough to actually wear.
 <strong>That's where we come in.</strong>

 #### Nike Vision